 - Anything larger than 8 to 13 requires decomposition.

 Important: Leave the far-right column unsized.
 Stories in this lane can be broken down into smaller parts.
-This way, you’ll have space for draft exercise, not yet ready for commitments.
+This way, you’ll have space for draft exercises, not yet ready for commitments.

 The method allows you to estimate a great number of user stories for a short time.
 I know the cases when a team estimated 40 stories in 1.5 hours.
 At Rocketech, we successfully discuss and estimate 12-15 user stories for an hour.